cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/common-use-cases/deploy-cmr-joomla-only.md

 </div>
 </details>

-The order of the overrides in the root ruleset affects whether rules in the deployed Managed Ruleset are enabled or disabled.
+The order of the overrides in the root ruleset affects whether rules in the executed Managed Ruleset are enabled or disabled.
 Overrides placed later in the list take precedence over earlier overrides.
 Consider four rules from the Managed Ruleset in the code above that have different combinations of `category` tags.

 The following table shows the status of the rules after the overrides.